maxtingle11/Using-Machine-Learning-Algorithms-to-Predict-a-Pop-Songs-Subgenre/README.md

 - 6 = indie-pop
 - 7 = EDM-pop

-*Each artist's songs are all labeled labeled with the same subgenre tages.
-The target labels are mutually exclusive, meaning that each song only has one subgenre label.*
+*The target labels are mutually exclusive, meaning that each song only has one subgenre label.*

 ### Independent Variables